 The Romanian Village Museum

-Located in the biggest park in Bucharest – Herastrau Park – where you will step in an almost real village, hosting houses from different regions of the country, built in different centuries.
+It is located in the biggest park in Bucharest – Herastrau Park – where you will step into an almost authentic village, hosting houses from different regions of the country, built in other centuries.

-Apart from this, you will also have the possibility of visiting different heritage collections, from traditional handmade carpets to ceramics, to textiles and traditional costumes.
+You will also have the possibility of visiting different heritage collections, including traditional handmade carpets, ceramics, textiles, and traditional costumes.

 Check out timetables and information here.